 Luke joined Foster + Partners in 1998, and since 2010, has led one of the six design studios teams with teams in London, Hong Kong and Beijing on a wide range of different projects around the world.
 As part of the Partnership Board, Luke also helps set the future direction of the practice.
 After graduating from the University of Sydney in 1993 he moved to New York where he worked as an architect and became a member of the American Institute of Architects.
 Luke now calls London home, where he lives with his wife and 3 children.

-Luke Fox is head of Studio 3, leading a team of designers in London and Hong Kong, with a wide range of international projects.
-He studied architecture at the University of Sydney and after graduating worked in New York with Kohn Pedersen Fox Associates, where he became a member of the American Institute of Architects (New York Chapter).
-He joined Foster + Partners in 1998 working initially on the design of the HSBC Headquarters at Canary Wharf.
-He subsequently oversaw the construction of Tower Place in London, where he ran the site office until the project’s completion.
+Luke Fox is a head of studio at the practice and part of the Design Board.
+He leads a team of designers in London, Hong Kong and Beijing on a wide range of international projects.
+He is originally from Sydney, Australia and studied architecture at the University of Sydney.
+After graduating he worked in New York and became a member of the American Institute of Architects (New York Chapter) and he joined Foster + Partners in 1998.